Spousal Support Lawyers in Hudson Valley

 Spousal support, also known as "spousal maintenance" or "alimony," causes more disagreements than any other issue in many divorces.
 Concerns about money cause fear, stress, and uncertainty about the future.
 If you are wondering how New York spousal maintenance laws will affect your divorce, call Letterio & Haug, LLP.
 Our Hudson Valley spousal support attorneys have nearly two decades of combined experience and an extensive knowledge of the law.

 Questions about spousal support in NY?
-Call (845) 203-0997 to discuss your situation in a free consultation.
+Contact us to discuss your situation in a free consultation.

 New York Spousal Support Laws